Nicky Wire: Career

 Wire is notorious for his outspoken attitude and has been known to cause controversy in the press.
 He once stated during a 1992 gig, "In this season of goodwill, let’s pray that Michael Stipe goes the same way as Freddie Mercury pretty soon".
 However, he has since expressed regret for the remark; stating that it was misinterpreted and "didn't come out the way [he] wanted it to."
 Wire has noted that his band has taken "inspiration from Queen," Mercury's band, as well as being noted fans of R.E.M.'s earlier albums.

-In November 2007, he was recruited as Chair of the Advisory Board for the new commercial Xfm South Wales Radio Station.
+In November 2007, he was recruited as chair of the advisory board for the new commercial Xfm South Wales Radio Station.

 Solo career

 On Christmas Day 2005, the Manics posted a solo track by Wire called "I Killed the Zeitgeist", available to download free for one day.
 In early May, the rumoured first single entitled "Break My Heart Slowly" from his début solo album premièred on BBC Radio 6 Music with Phill Jupitus.

 Wire played an intimate solo gig at the Hay Festival on 5 June 2006.
 The setlist consisted of material from his forthcoming album.
 Also included was a short acoustic rendition of "Condemned to Rock 'N' Roll" from Manic Street Preachers' début album Generation Terrorists.
 Speaking to NME.COM before the gig, Wire confirmed that he was currently working on a solo album and he'd already written 25 songs.

 On the following day, Wire released the free track "Daydreamer Eyes" on his new website.
 He released the single "The Shining Path" as an exclusive iTunes only download on 17 July.
-His solo album, entitled I Killed the Zeitgeist was released on 25 September, with the single "Break My Heart Slowly" released on 18 September.
+His solo album, titled I Killed the Zeitgeist was released on 25 September, with the single "Break My Heart Slowly" released on 18 September.

-In an interview with New Musical Express in March 2020, that also confirmed work on a 2021 Manic Street Preachers album and a solo album by bandmate James Dean Bradfield, Wire announced that he was working on more solo content, joking that he would not have to put in much work to meet fan demand.
+In an interview with NME in March 2020, that also confirmed work on a 2021 Manic Street Preachers album and a solo album by bandmate James Dean Bradfield, Wire announced that he was working on more solo content, joking that he would not have to put in much work to meet fan demand.
 Bradfield later reconfirmed this, likening their simultaneous solo work to when they did the same in 2006.

 Personal life

 Wire married his childhood sweetheart, Rachel, on 25 September 1993.
 He missed the band's appearance on Top of the Pops to promote "Roses in the Hospital" because of the honeymoon and was replaced on the day by a Manic Street Preachers roadie wearing a Minnie Mouse mask.
-The couple live in the Newport suburb of Allt-yr-yn with daughter Clara Enola (born 2002) and son Stanley McCarthey (2007).
+The couple lived in the Newport suburb Allt-yr-yn with their daughter and son.

-The family previously lived in a terrace house in the village of Wattsville, near Blackwood.
-Although he was annoyed when a British tabloid revealed that he lived there, printing a picture of his house with the number clearly visible, he later paid public tribute to his former home in the title of the track "Wattsville Blues," on Know Your Enemy album.
+The family previously lived in a terrace house in the village Wattsville, near Blackwood.
+Although he was annoyed when the Daily Mirror revealed he lived there, printing a picture of his house with the number clearly visible, he later paid public tribute to his former home in the title of the track "Wattsville Blues" on the Know Your Enemy album.